-5. Prevention strategies, intervention, and sanctions for unacceptable behaviour
+6. Prevention strategies, intervention, and sanctions for unacceptable behaviour

-This section outlines the school's strategies for preventing unacceptable behaviour and initial interventions, minimising the severity of incidents, and using sanctions and support effectively and appropriately to improve pupils' behaviour in the future.
+This section outlines the school's strategies for promoting positive behaviour/preventing unacceptable behaviour and initial interventions, minimising the severity of incidents, and using sanctions and support effectively and appropriately to improve pupils' behaviour in the future.